-Management's Discussion and Analysis For the nine months March 31, 2023 (Expressed in Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis

+For the year ended June 30, 2023

+(Expressed in Canadian dollars, unless otherwise noted)

 2021 fiscal year.
 We view the report as a positive for the global uranium industry as it does not close the world's largest consumer of uranium from non-domestic sources.
 More importantly, it removes the uncertainty connected to this report as market participants were unclear on what direction it would take and whether it would have negative consequences.